 - Check that the motor is clean.
 Check that the interior and exterior of the motor is free of dirt, oil, grease, water, etc. Oily vapor, paper pulp, textile lint, etc. can accumulate and block motor ventilation.
-If the motor is not properly ventilated, overheating can occur and cause early motor yen. - Perform a dielectric with stand test periodically to ensure that the integrity of the winding insulation has been maintained.
+If the motor is not properly ventilated, overheating can occur and cause early motor failure. - ы Perform a dielectric with stand test periodically to ensure that the integrity of the winding insulation has been maintained.
 Record the readings.
-Immediately investigate any significant decrease in insulation recipies. failure. insulation resistance.

-Check all electrical connectors to be sure that they are tight.
+Immediately investigate any significant decrease in insulation recipies. insulation resistance. - Check all electrical connectors to be sure that they are tight.

 Relubrication & Bearings if the following recommendations are used in your maintenance program.
 Learings Bearing grease will lose its lubricating ability over time, not suddenly.
 The lubricating ability of a grease (over time) depends primarily on the type of grease, the size of the bearing, the speed at which the bearing operates and the severity of the operating conditions.
-Good results can be obtained ώ
+Good results can be obtained

 Type of Grease A high grade ball or roller bearing grease should be used.
-Recommended grease for standard checked and verified service conditions is Polyrex EM (Exxon Mobil).
-Do not mix greases unless compatibility has been
+Recommended grease for standard service conditions is Polyrex EM (Exxon Mobil).
+Do not mix greases unless compatibility has bee checked and verified Do not mix greases unless compatibility has been